Share:

 Both frameworks integrate smoothly with modern CI/CD pipelines:

-The fundamental difference in UI philosophy shapes everything from development speed to long-term visual consistency.
+The fundamental difference in UI philosophy shapes everything from development speed to visual consistency.

 React Native renders actual native UI components (UIKit on iOS, Android Views on Android):

-✔ Authentic Platform Feel — Apps automatically inherit platform conventions; iOS users get iOS navigation, Android users get Material Design
+- ✔ Authentic Platform Feel: Apps automatically inherit platform conventions—iOS users get iOS-style navigation, Android users get Material Design.

-✔ Accessibility — Native components include built-in accessibility support with platform-specific assistive technologies
+- ✔ Accessibility: Native components include built-in accessibility support with screen readers and platform-specific assistive technologies.

-✘ Limited Custom Animations — Complex custom animations can be challenging (though New Architecture improves this significantly)
+- ✘ Limited Custom Animations: Complex custom animations can be challenging due to bridge communication overhead (though the New Architecture significantly improves this).

-Flutter draws every pixel using its own rendering engine (Impeller):
+Flutter draws every pixel using its own rendering engine (Impeller/Skia):

-✔ Custom UI Freedom — Building unique, non-standard UIs is far easier; Flutter doesn't constrain you to platform conventions
+- ✔ Custom UI Freedom: Building unique, non-standard UIs is easier—Flutter doesn't constrain you to platform conventions.

-✘ Platform Authenticity — Apps may feel slightly "non-native" to users who notice subtle differences in scrolling physics
+- ✘ Platform Authenticity: Apps may feel "non-native" to users who notice subtle differences in scrolling physics or component behavior.

-✘ OS Update Lag — When iOS or Android introduces new UI patterns, Flutter requires manual widget library updates
+- ✘ OS Update Lag: When iOS or Android introduce new UI patterns, Flutter requires manual updates to widget libraries.

 | Your Priority | Recommended Framework |